uedvt359/tcs-garr/README.md

    You can choose between the `OV` (OV Profile) or `DV` (DV Profile) profile using the `--profile` option.
 Default is `OV`.

    After submitting the certificate request, the request must be approved by another Administrator before the certificate can be downloaded.
 Ensure that an administrator is available to review and approve your request.

+   With `--wait`` flag, the command will wait for the certificate to be approved by another administrator.
+When approved, it will be automatically downloaded.

 6. **Approve a certificate**: